 From her book, Dr. Sarkis shares 11 common gaslighting techniques…

-- They tell blatant lies: With a straight face they’re setting up a precedent to keep you unsteady and off-kilter.
+- Telling blatant lies: With a straight face they’re setting up a precedent to keep you unsteady and off-kilter.

 - Denying they ever said something, even though you have proof: It’s the beginning of you questioning your reality – and accepting theirs.

 - Using what’s near and dear to you as ammunition: Usually the first things attacked are your children and identity – the foundation of your being.

-- They wear you down over time: A lie here, a lie there.
+- Wearing you down over time: A lie here, a lie there.
 Then a snide remark or two.
 And it all starts to ramp-up.

 - Actions do not match their words: Look at what they’re doing, rather than what they’re saying.
 What they’re saying means nothing.

 - Throwing in positive reinforcement to confuse you: After cutting you down, they’ll toss in a praise or two.
 It’s calculated to keep you unsteady.

-- They know confusion weakens people: Knowing stability and normalcy are important, they uproot it to keep you constantly questioning.
+- Knowing confusion weakens people: Knowing stability and normalcy are important, they uproot it to keep you constantly questioning.

 - Projecting: They accuse you of all that they are.
 It’s to make you defend yourself so you’re distracted from their behavior.

-- They try to align people against you: They’re master manipulators, finding people they know will stand by them no matter what.
+- Trying to align people against you: They’re master manipulators, finding people they know will stand by them no matter what.
 They’ll quote these people saying bad things about you.
 It’s an effort to isolate you from everyone.

-- They tell you or others that you’re crazy: One of the most effective tools because it’s dismissive.
+- Telling you or others that you’re crazy: One of the most effective tools because it’s dismissive.
 If they question your sanity, they know others won’t believe you when you present the truth about the gaslighter.

 - Telling you everyone else is a liar: It’s all about having you question your reality.
 You’ve never known someone with this kind of sick nerve, so you figure they must be telling the truth.
 It’s manipulation, making you turn to the gaslighter for “truth.”